 Cons: Expensive up front cost

 The Coway AP-1512HH is a top performer in all categories, yet lifetime costs work out to be about average.
-It is a rare product that is both at the front of the field, but doesn't require that you pay a premium for that high end performance.
+It is a rare product that is both at the front of the field, and that doesn't require that you pay a premium for that high end performance.

-Bolstered by high end air cleaning and a quiet fan, the Coway AP-1512HH was the best overall performer in our testing, as you can see in the table above.
+Bolstered by high end air cleaning and a quiet fan, the Coway AP-1512HH was the best overall performer in our testing.

 We calculate our overall scores based on a number of tests that we divide into separate testing metrics.
 The sections that follow discuss how the Coway AP-1512HH performed in each of those metrics.